urbanairship/passtools-ruby/README.md

-# Passtools
+# PassTools

-Simple ruby wrapper for the Passtools API.
-API documentation can be found at the main [Passtools API wiki](https://github.com/tello/passtools-api/wiki/Methods)
+Simple ruby wrapper for the PassTools API.
+API documentation can be found at the main [PassTools API wiki](https://github.com/tello/passtools-api/wiki/Methods)

 ## Installation